M-77 Oganj: Modernization

 The Military Technical Institute has prepared a modernization package for the system on request from the Serbian Armed Forces which includes a modern navigation and fire control system.
-The upgarded variant got designation M-17D Oganj.
+The upgraded variant got designation M-17D Oganj.
 The rocket launcher was also modified to be able to fire several different types of rockets, including the 122mm BM-21 Grad.
 As part of the modernization program, a new 128mm rocket with a range of 50 km and improved circular error probable (CEP) will be produced by Krušik.
 For the needs of the Serbian Army, the modernization process entailed a switch to modern digitalized technology, which enables the crew to occupy a firing position, fire their rockets and leave three minutes without exiting the vehicle, whereas it previously took 26 minutes to assume a position and fire a salvo.
 At that time, it included occupying the orientation position and determining the coordinates of the firing position, directing the weapon in the azimuth of the basic direction, calculating the initial elements, correction and group shooting.
 Due to the new automatic aiming line, automatic determination of the coordinates of the firing position and shooting elements, as well as the new inertial navigation system and GPRS navigation, the modernized variant is able to open fire much faster, more precisely and with a greater effect on the target.
 New M-18 missiles with a range of up to 40 km have also been introduced, as has a new rocket with path correction and with a range of up to 50 km.
 The latter has entered serial production for delivery to the Serbian Army.

 Further development of the M-17D concept led to the creation of the new modular rocket launcher M-18 Oganj, which contains an armored cabin on a 6x6 chassis for up-close battlefield action and is capable of launching the ALAS missiles.